dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ### Hot key detection with bpftrace

-We used `bpftrace` to probe the Memcached process that would be hit by our load-testing tool.
+We used `bpftrace` to probe the Memcached process that Was targetted by our load-testing tool.
 For one cache we found one extremely hot key using our first uprobe-based prototype[^3]: